 Bookkeeper Hourly Rate in Australia for Outsourced Services

-- Australian services: AU$40 – AU$70 per hour.
+- Services in Australia: AU$40 – AU$120 per hour.

-Monthly Fixed Fee Packages
+Monthly Flat-Rate Packages

-Service | Average Monthly Cost (AUD) |
+| Service | Average Per Month Cost (AUD) |

-Payroll Processing | AU$150 – AU$300 |
+| Payroll processing | AU$150 – AU$300 |

-Performance Analysis | Included |
+| Performance analysis | Included |

 Monthly Accounting Services: A Comprehensive Solution